 See your 2D floor plan in 3D.
 You will see your project from above, have a better look on what it looks like, but will not be able to move in your project like in 3D Walk.

-When you are in 3D mode, you can move your items in 3D.
+When you are in one of the 3D modes, you can move your items in 3D.
 As you have a better vision of the scene, you can adjust the positioning of an item.
-The double arrow allows you to move the item up and down, the rotate arrow allows you to rotate it so your item is exactly where you want it to be.
+The double arrow allows you to move the item up and down, the rotating arrow allows you to rotate it, so your item is exactly where you want it to be.